$4,500 (plus air)

 We are staying one night at Herods Hotel, located on the shores of the Mediterranean Sea.

 We are staying three nights at the Magdala Hotel, right on the Sea of Galilee.

-We are staying five nights at Notre Dame in Jerusalem, right across from the entrance into the Old City.
+We are staying four nights at the Leonardo Boutique in Jerusalem, across from the entrance into the Old City.